Free standard shipping on orders over $99*

 6) What Size Fireplace Opening Do You Have?

-Rule: Gas logs must be smaller than the fireplace opening to allow proper airflow and prevent overheating.
+Gas logs must be smaller than the fireplace opening so air can circulate safely around the burner and controls.

-A log set that is too large will not burn correctly and can damage the burner or controls.
+A set that is too large will not burn correctly and can overheat the valve system.

-You will need four measurements from the inside of your fireplace:
+You will need four measurements from inside the firebox:

 • Front width